-While we use and recommend Cloudflare (we have almost 100 clients using it across all our businesses).
+While we use and recommend Cloudflare (we have almost 100 customers using it across all our businesses).
 We also know it’s not for everyone and there are likely legitimate reasons why you wouldn’t want to use it.

 Alternative CDN solutions include MaxCDN and Amazon Cloudfront which can be set up and run using W3 Total Cache or many other caching plugins.
 You can find a more detailed guide for setting up MaxCDN with W3 Total Cache here.